-Smoothing is a process by which your terminal dividend can remain stable against some short-term fluctuations in the returns on the participating fund.
-If there is no smoothing, your terminal dividend may go up and down every day, because the asset prices keep changing and the asset share will fluctuate.
+Smoothing is a process by which your payout can remain stable against some short-term fluctuations in the returns on the participating fund.
+If there is no smoothing, your payout may go up and down every day, because the asset prices keep changing and the asset share will fluctuate.

-We can hold back some short-term fluctuations and provide you with stable terminal dividend.
-Instead of immediately adjusting the terminal dividend upon the asset share changes, we may choose to keep it unchanged or make a milder adjustment in order to reduce any significant fluctuation in the value of your policy.
+We can hold back some short-term fluctuations to provide you a more stable payout.
+Instead of immediately adjusting the terminal dividend upon the asset share changes, we may choose to keep the terminal dividend unchanged or make a milder adjustment to the terminal dividend in order to reduce any significant fluctuation in the value of your policy.

 Note: This graph is not representative of any particular plan or time period.
-It is not drawn to scale neither.
+It is not drawn to scale either.

 Its sole aim is only to explain how smoothing works.
 If the actual performance happens to be the same as in the graph, we may not perform smoothing in the same way as presented in the graph.